Process payments quickly and securely in the cloud with Bacs-approved direct debit software.

 Ultimately, there may also be a case for the regulator to get tougher on businesses, which report poor performance in their duty to report statistics.
 The government should start to impose fines on the worst offenders, for example.
 And I think that would show the government means business.

 Rich Williams: So once again, we've covered an awful amount of content there, and that just leaves me to thank you, Marcus, once again for joining us and sharing your insights and experience with me and, of course, the listeners.

 Marcus Hughes: My pleasure.
 Thank you, Rich, and see you again soon, I hope.

 Rich Williams: Unfortunately, that's all we have time for today.
 We'll be back with some more podcasts very soon.
 And in the meantime, you can listen to more episodes on all things payments at the touch of a button using your preferred provider, and we'll see you all next time.

-We brought together the most prominent thought leaders on payments and banking to share their predictions on what the next decade has in store.
-From Open Banking, to more sophisticated fraud schemes, to real-time payments, to the rise of artificial intelligence and process automation... they all agree the innovation and shifts in the marketplace will require you to adapt and evolve.
+We brought together the most prominent thought leaders on payments and banking to share their predictions on the next decade.
+From Open Banking, to sophisticated fraud schemes and RTP, to the rise of artificial intelligence and process automation... they all agree you will need to adapt and evolve.

 Our solution experts are here to help.+44 118 925 8250

 Chat with one of our solution experts.
 We'll recommend the right product to fit your needs.